-Joint resolutions relate to matters connected with the federal government.

-1 2 Resolutions Treated as Bills 3 4 5 6.
-Concurrent and joint resolutions, other than resolutions ratifying proposed amendments to the United States Constitution 6 7 and resolutions calling for constitutional conventions, shall be 8 treated in all respects as bills except as follows: 9 (a) They shall be given only one formal reading in each house.
-10 (b) They may not be deemed bills within the meaning of subdivision (a) of Section 8 of Article IV of the California 11 12 Constitution.
-13 (c) They may not be deemed bills for the purposes of Rules 14 10.8, 53, 55, 56, and 61, subdivisions (a) and (c) of Rule 54, and 15 subdivisions (a) and (b) of Rule 62.
-16 (d) They may not, except for those relating to voting procedures 17 on the floor or in committee, be deemed bills for the purposes of 18 subdivision (c) of Rule 62.
-19 20 21 PREPARATION AND INTRODUCTION OF BILLS 22 23 24 Title of Bill 25 26 27 The title of every bill introduced shall convey an accurate 28 idea of the contents of the bill and shall indicate the scope of the 29 act and the object to be accomplished.
-In amending a code section, 30 the mere reference to the section by number is not deemed 31 sufficient.
-32 33 34 Division of Bill Into Sections 35 36 37 A bill amending more than one section of an existing law 38 shall contain a separate section for each section amended.
-39 Bills that are not amendatory of existing laws shall be divided 40 into short sections, where this can be done without destroying the sense of any particular section, to the end that future amendments may be made without the necessity of setting forth and repeating sections of unnecessary length.
+-3-SCR 21 1 Joint resolutions relate to matters connected with the federal 2 government.
+3 4 5 Resolutions Treated as Bills 6 7 8 Concurrent and joint resolutions, other than resolutions ratifying proposed amendments to the United States Constitution 10 and resolutions calling for constitutional conventions, shall be treated in all respects as bills except as follows: 11 12 (a) They shall be given only one formal reading in each house. (b) They may not be deemed bills within the meaning of 13 subdivision subdivisions (a) of, and paragraph (2) of subdivision 14 (b) of, and (b) of Section 8 of Article IV of the California 15 16 Constitution. (c) They may not be deemed bills for the purposes of Rules 17 10.8, 53, 55, 56, and 61, subdivisions (a) and (c) of Rule 54, and 18 19 subdivisions (a) and (b) of Rule 62. (d) They may not, except for those relating to voting procedures 20 21 on the floor or in committee, be deemed bills for the purposes of 22 subdivision (c) of Rule 62.

-$SCR 37 \qquad \qquad -4-$
+PREPARATION AND INTRODUCTION OF BILLS

+Title of Bill

+The title of every bill introduced shall convey an accurate idea of the contents of the bill and shall indicate the scope of the act and the object to be accomplished.
+In amending a code section, the mere reference to the section by number is not deemed sufficient.

+Division of Bill Into Sections

+SCR 21 -4-